umeshraja/http-errors-translator/README.md

 > set of error messages in multiple languages.
 During
 > first release, only English Language is supported.
 > In subsequent releases, messages in other languages will be available.
 This repository is public, anyone can contribute
-> to add error messages in his/her native language.
+> to add error messages in their native language.